-This course introduces students to the fundamental principles and methodologies of large-scale software development.
+This variable credit course introduces students to the fundamental principles and methodologies of largescale software development.
 Students learn about the theory and practice of software engineering and work as part of a team on a full life-cycle software project that includes planning, software specification, software design, coding, inspections, and testing.
-The course has a closed laboratory that includes activities that guide project teams through a software development process and support team project activities such as team building, planning, requirements analysis and specification, design, testing, and the use of tools.
+For students attending the Daytona Beach campus, a closed laboratory is required, and includes activities that guide project teams through a software development process and support team project activities such as team building, planning, requirements analysis and specification, design, testing, and the use of tools.